 Several different brands make them, and they can sometimes all start to look the same, but you can find the more efficient and better-rated ones here.

 We currently use this roller by ChomChom.
+You can find our review for it here.

 |Fur and Lint Remover “Brush”||Similar to the above-mentioned fur remover roller, only it comes in paddle or wand form and isn’t self-cleaning, although some may come with an additional piece to clean the wand.
 People most often prefer the roller style version for most applications.|